RomanticBox/RomanticBox.github.io/_pages/about.md

 I'm keep updating my website!

 Beyond that, I explore the **creativity of AI** — how machines can generate novel ideas, expressions, or artifacts that go beyond human expectations, and how we might evaluate such output meaningfully.

+I majored Compuer Science and French Language and Literature in Yonsei University, graduated as summa cum laude.

 ---